MarkAlexI/videoPlayer/README.md

 # videoPlayer
-Video player for site on JavaScript.
+Custom Video Player on HTML.
+Used RollupJS, Tailwind with postcss.